Group2-FEC/Vapour/README.md

 ## Overview

-This project is a Steam video game clone developed using React, Express, Axios, and postgreSQL.
+This project is a Steam clone developed using React, Express, Axios, and postgreSQL.
 It utilizes the RAWG API to fetch and display some of the game data.
-The goal is to create a user-friendly interface that mimics the Steam platform for browsing and discovering video games.
+The goal is to mimic the Steam platform for browsing and discovering video games.

 ## Features